Is there a business case for crushed sand?

 Sand – whether extracted from natural gravel or sand deposits or made by crushing bedrock – is used in many applications because of its mineral and physical qualities.
 The most typical application for sand is concrete, where it accounts for approximately 30–40% of the material volume.

 Tero Onnela drills into the basics: “Concrete is the most common man-made material; you can find it everywhere.
 It is an essential element in the construction of infrastructure and in the building industry.
-Most of the Interstate road network in the US is made of durable concrete that withstands heavy traffic and changing weather conditions.
+Most of the interstate road network in the US is made of durable concrete, which can withstand heavy traffic and changing weather conditions.
 Dams – like the Three Gorges Dam in China, where Metso’s crushing equipment has been used to produce aggregates – are the biggest structures made of concrete.”

-”Asphalt, which is common in road and highway construction, is the second most important application.
-There are also the so-called functional aggregates that are used, for example, for water purification in water treatment plants, golf turfs and bunkers, at children’s playgrounds, horse-riding arenas, as well as on roads and sidewalks in icy climates to prevent sliding and slipping.
+“Asphalt, which is common in road and highway construction, is the second most important application.
+There are also the ‘functional’ aggregates, which are used, for example, for water purification in water treatment plants, golf courses and bunkers, children’s playgrounds, and horse-riding arenas, as well as on roads and sidewalks in icy climates to prevent sliding and slipping.
 In all of these applications, it is possible to replace natural sand with crushed sand, and even improve the properties of the end product.”

 Natural sand is a diminishing natural resource